Certified Nursing Assistant Career and Degree Guide

 Many CNAs find their work to be emotionally rewarding since their patient care and support touch the daily lives of people who need their help.
 While starting positions involve providing basic care and assisting patients with daily activities such as bathing and grooming, opportunities for specialization allow you to expand your skills and potentially increase your salary.

-While entry-level positions involve providing basic care, opportunities for specialization allow you to expand your skills and potentially increase your salary.
+While entry-level positions involve providing basic care, opportunities for specialization allow you to expand your skills and potentially increase your CNA salary.

 Industry